0xessam/Todo-App/README.md

 2. **Show Tasks**: Choose option 2 to see a list of all your tasks.

-3. **Show completed tasks**: Choose option 3 to see a list of all your tasks.
+3. **Show completed tasks**: Choose option 3 to see the completed tasks.

-4. **Show incompleted tasks**: Choose option 4 to see a list of all your tasks.
+4. **Show incompleted tasks**: Choose option 4 to see the incompleted tasks.

 5. **Delete a Task**: Select option 5 to delete a task from your to-do list.
 6. **Mark Task as Completed**: Use options 6 to mark tasks as completed.